Exporting to Italy

 Focus on innovation

 Italy’s industrial strategy creates opportunities in innovative industries like cyber security, digital transformation and life sciences.
-In 2019 the government will launch a national artificial intelligence strategy to promote investment.
+The Italian market has a high level of internationalisation and entrepreneurship, with fully integrated supply chains.

 Strong relationship